-- The Home team shall change to their alternate colours if, in the opinion of the referee, the colours are similar.
+- The Visiting team shall change to their alternate colours if, in the opinion of the referee, the colours are similar.

 - 5.4.
-If the Home team is unable to provide an alternate strip, then the away team will be consulted to determine if they can provide an alternate strip.
-If neither team can provide an alternate strip and the referee determines the game cannot be played, the game will be rescheduled with the Away team providing a field and game date within 14 days of the originally scheduled game date, subject to any final week contingencies.
+If the Visiting team is unable to provide an alternate strip, then the Home team will be consulted to determine if they can provide an alternate strip.
+The AWAY team will be subject to the appropriate fine.
+If neither team can provide an alternate strip and the referee determines the game cannot be played, the game will be rescheduled with the Home team providing a field and game date within 14 days of the originally scheduled game date, subject to any final week contingencies.
 The administrator and scheduler will be advised of the proposed rescheduled date.
-The Home team will be subject to the appropriate fine.
+Failure of the Home Team to provide a date and field will be subject to fine.

 - 5.5.
 All players, including goalkeepers, must wear a jersey with a clearly distinguishable number on the back to be able to participate in a game.
 That number will be recorded against the players’ name on the game sheet.
 Players wearing the same numbered jersey shall be considered ineligible, and subject to the appropriate fines and penalties.

 - 5.6.
 Goalkeepers must wear colours, which, in the opinion of the referee, plainly distinguish them from other players and the game officials.